Rockerby/Umbraco.Community.RollbackPreviewer/.github/README.md

 > [!NOTE]
 > With the release of Umbraco 17 we will be following the Umbraco release version numbers - so RollBackPreviewer v2 is for Umbraco 16 and under, the rest will follow v17, v18 etc

 Enhance Umbraco's rollback functionality with visual rollback previews.
-This extension builds ontop of the existing Umbraco Rollback modal and allows for the JSON diff to be viewed as well as the visual diff.
+This extension builds ontop of the existing Umbraco Rollback modal and allows for the JSON diff to be viewed as well as the visual diff. **NEW FEATURE!** You can now share the preview as a publicly available URL.
+With configurable outputs for a secret key to lock this down, and have an expiration time on the URL, this is the perfect way to share content with externals.

 <img alt="Visual difference" src="https://github.com/Rockerby/Umbraco.Community.RollbackPreviewer/blob/develop/docs/screenshots/visual_diff.png">
 <img alt="JSON difference" src="https://github.com/Rockerby/Umbraco.Community.RollbackPreviewer/blob/develop/docs/screenshots/json_diff.png">